Full Body Workouts

 Quick Stats Box

-• Equipment Needed: No equipment necessary; optional light dumbbells (5-10 lbs)
+• Equipment Needed: No equipment for bodyweight routines, light dumbbells (5-10 lbs) optional

 • Difficulty Level: Beginner to Intermediate